Anti-Discrimination Response Training: A Social-Emotional Learning Workshop for Active Listening

-Adam Zarakov, MA, MAT is the Middle School Language Arts Teacher at Trillium Public Charter School in Portland, OR.
-Previously, he was the 8th and 9th Grade English Language Arts teacher and K-12 Librarian and Resource Specialist at La Paz Community School, a dual language immersion (English-Spanish) Pre K-12 school in Guanacaste, Costa Rica.
-Adam holds a B.A. in Peace & Conflict Studies from the University of California-Berkeley, an M.A. in U.S. History from American University, and an M.A.T. in teaching Secondary English Language Arts from Lewis & Clark College.
-Adam’s work as an educator is guided by the belief that young people learn best when they have a trusting relationship with their peers and teachers, the chance to explore the topics and issues that matter to them most, and a clear sense of how their learning connects to their own lives and the world outside the classroom.
+Adam Zarakov, MA, MAT is the Language Arts Teacher and ESL Coordinator at Youth Progress in Portland, OR.
+Previously, he taught middle school Language Arts at Trillium Public Charter School and was a Language Arts Teacher and K-12 Librarian and Resource Specialist at La Paz Community School in Guanacaste, Costa Rica.
+Adam holds a B.A. from U.C.
+Berkeley, an M.A. from American University, and an M.A.T. in Secondary Language Arts with ESOL Endorsement from Lewis & Clark College.
+His work as an educator is guided by the belief that young people learn best when they have a trusting relationship with their peers and teachers, the chance to explore the topics and issues that matter to them most, and a clear sense of how what they are learning connects to their own lives and the world outside the classroom.

 This project is supported by the City of Portland, Office of Neighborhood Involvement and Office of Management and Finance, Special Appropriations for Portland United Against Hate.
 The content is solely the responsibility of the grantee and does not necessarily represent the official views of the City of Portland.